Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 //TODO: motivate approach -> why not exactly provable? verification?
 //TODO: why ml?
 //TODO: what is the motivation in @martinaLearningQuantumNoiseFingerprint2023 for picking these circuits?
+// Why this specific quantum circuit has been chosen is being detailed in @circuit.

 == Data for Training
 The measurement results from a quantum computer are taken from @martinaLearningQuantumNoiseFingerprint2023.
 The reason is that no access to a quantum computer was available during the creation of this thesis.
+// as mentioned in @structure ...
 //TODO: expensice, challenging to perform measurement with in qc calibration -> out of scope The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
 //TODO: The chips differ by two main aspects.
 The first is the architecture (or connectivity) of the qubits, which ranges from a simple line topology to a ladder or a star topology.
 The second important difference is the so-called quantum volume [36] (8, 16, 32 for the machines used in our experiments) that quantifies the maximum dimension of a circuit that can be effectively executed, and is correlated also with the noise affecting each device.